evervault/node-secureworker/README.md

 ### `nextTick:Function` and `setImmediate:Function`

-Enclaves do not have IO, so those behave the same.
+Enclaves do not have IO, so these behave the same.

 ## Mock API